 - The smaller you cook the potatoes, the faster they’ll cook.
 Of course, there’s no science to how big the cubes should be, but I generally like to cut them into 1/2″ cubes.

-- I’ve added 2 tablespoons of water before covering to cook, but feel free to add more, especially if your pan isn’t nonstick.
+- I’ve added 2 tablespoons of water before covering and allowing to cook, but feel free to add more if you’re afraid it’ll stick to the bottom.
 I grew up eating a dry version, but you can always increase the ‘curry’ by adding more water.

-- Whole spices are always meant to be discarded before/during eating but if you don’t want to bite into any whole spices, you can always use a cheese cloth to contain the spices or omit as desired.
+- Whole spices are meant to be discarded before/during eating.
+If you don’t want to bite into any whole spices, you can always use a cheesecloth to contain the spices or omit as desired.

 - Ground beef leftovers are the best.
 Serve them in a sandwich, a hamburger bun for a South Asian style sloppy joe, or even mixed in marinara sauce (I’d remove the potatoes for this) for a quick, flavorful pasta!

 If you try this recipe, please let me know in the comments below and/or tag me on Instagram so I can see your creations.
 I love hearing from you!